In this section

 person.
 Patients and families will vary in their requirements for information,

 decision making and involvement.
-Patients and families may levels at which they
+Patients may or may not wish to participate.

-use the following guide to improve the experience and outcomes for patients and
+staff should use the following guide to improve the experience and outcomes for

 Advisory Committee - consists of representatives